 Gross Motor - upper body and core strength are foundations upon which little bodies rely to build coordination, cognitive, and neural development.
-Core body strength and cross body motion can help with attention and emotional self-regulation.
-The vestibular system gathers information from all the five senses and gives a child a sense of where they are in space.
-Spinning, rolling, swinging, falling, jumping, balancing - all help develop this system that later helps reduce impulsivity and builds self-awareness and confidence.
-Outdoor play creates opportunities for fitness and improved coordination, balance, agility, and obesity prevention.
+Core body strength and cross body motion can help with attention and emotional self-regulation as both physical activity and regulation are activated in the prefrontal cortex.31,32 The vestibular system gathers information from all the five senses and gives a child a sense of where they are in space.
+Spinning, rolling, swinging, falling, jumping, and balancing all assist in developing this system, which later helps improve executive functions including reducing impulsivity and building self-awareness and confidence.33 Outdoor play creates opportunities for fitness and improved coordination, balance, agility, and obesity prevention.